Average Business Loan Rates in 2024

 Interest rates by loan type

-Current business loan rates vary between types of business loans and lenders.
-Your credit score, annual revenue and time in business will also affect the interest rate you receive.
+Current business loan rates vary based on the lender and type of business loan.
+Your individual business details, such as credit score, annual revenue and time in business, will likely affect the interest rate you receive.

-Because various factors determine interest rates, it’s important to review all aspects of a small business loan before making a decision.
+Because of various factors affecting interest rates, it’s essential to review all aspects of a small business loan before signing the dotted line.

 SBA 7(a) loans

-Borrowers can use SBA 7(a) loans for various expenses, such as working capital, real estate, equipment and more.
+The popular SBA 7(a) loan can cover a range of various expenses, such as working capital, commercial real estate, equipment, payroll and more.

-The SBA limits the interest rate lenders may charge based on the current prime rate (8.5% as of July 27, 2023).
-The cap to the prime rate varies depending on the type of loan, loan amount and repayment term.
+The SBA caps the amount lenders can add to the current prime rate (8.50% as of July 7, 2023), depending on the type of loan, loan amount and repayment term.
+Because of this, the SBA loan program can be an affordable way to access the capital your business needs.

 SBA 7(a) variable loan interest rates